 - Carb: fruit, grain, starchy vegetable

-Pan fried or grilled pork chops, honey glazed carrots, salad
+Pan fried pork chops, honey glazed carrots, salad

 Shrimp stir fry, rice

 Tacos or taco salad

 The possibilities are endless, but the key is to get into a routine that is easy for your family.
 If you adore the slow cooker, use it!
 If you do better with quick cooking fifteen minute dishes like stir fry or skillet meals, the by all means, use that method.
 Keep the ingredients simple, the methods simple, utilize your leftovers, and streamline breakfast.